Key Takeaways

 Capacity-blended forecasting, in plain terms

 Instead of asking each team for a date, capacity-blended forecasting asks each team’s history a quieter question: how much do you actually finish, sprint after sprint?
-That number — throughput — already contains all the messy reality of meetings, holidays, and rework.
-Advanced Release Planning & Management for Jira reads every contributing team’s real throughput, keeps each team’s distribution intact rather than mashing them into one fictional average team, and runs thousands of simulated futures across the combined backlog.
+That number (throughput) already contains all the messy reality of meetings, holidays, and rework.
+Release Management, Roadmaps, Portfolio PPM & Timeline reads every contributing team’s real throughput, keeps each team’s distribution intact rather than mashing them into one fictional average team, and runs thousands of simulated futures across the combined backlog.

 The status meeting gets shorter